ngarnier/mjml-migrate/README.md

 ## Purpose

-Makes a template coded for MJML 3 compatible with MJML 4
+Makes a template following the MJML 3 syntax compatible with MJML 4.

 ## Installation